buckett/msgcntr-hack/README.md

 Too much mutability on entities exposed through the API.

 Should things like forum titles be i18ned?

+Are we going to have an open session in the view?

 Area is known as "Template Settings" in the interface.